SamagraX-Stencil/stencil/CONTRIBUTING.md

 bug report and let us know!

 ## Code Of Conduct
-If you're a first-time contributor here, you're required to go through the code of conduct elaborated [here](https://github.com/SamagraX-Stencil/stencil/blob/main/sample/01-all-features/CODE_OF_CONDUCT.md)
+If you're a first-time contributor here, you're required to go through the code of conduct elaborated [here](https://github.com/SamagraX-Stencil/stencil/blob/main/sample/01-all-features/CODE_OF_CONDUCT.md).

-It is determining for you to adhere to these guidelines if you wish to become a contributor in this project.
+It is determining for you to adhere to these guidelines if you wish to become a contributor on this project.

 ## Ways to Contribute